lukaslangrock/ShutdownTimerClassic/Structure.md

 ## How to get started ⚡

-I'd recommend using **Visual Studio 2019 Community** as it's the IDE I use for developing the project.
+I'd recommend using **Visual Studio Community 2022** as it's the IDE I use for developing the project.
 You can simply open the `ShutdownTimerClassic.sln` solution file in the root folder and it will load the entire project including packaging projects and get everything set up.

 ## Application Structure 🕸